-Earlier most people thought that Slow Feeding meant “Hide the horse’s hay in a Small Mesh Hay Net to reduce the waste” or maybe “Make the hay last for a couple of more minutes”
+Earlier most people thought that Slow Feeding meant “Hide the horse’s hay in a Small Mesh Hay Net to reduce the waste” or maybe “Make the hay last for a couple of minutes longer”

 “Reteaching the horse to eat in a natural way by making it possible for him to have continuous access to his hay without eating too fast or too much.”

 Real SlowFeeding doesn’t only reduce the wasting of hay, it cures EGUS (Equine Gastric Ulcer Syndrome) the most common health issue among domestic horses.
-Scientific studies have shown 96% occurrence in competing race horse and more than 2 out of 3 in non competing horses.
+Scientific studies have shown 96% occurrence in competing racehorses and more than 2 out of 3 in non competing horses.

 - 86% = 297 of 345 horses Begg & Sullivan, 2003